|Elevation:||833 m (2,733 ft)||Prominence:||833 m|

-Western Hill is the highest point of the island of Penang or Pinang.
+Western Hill is the highest point of the island of Penang (Pulau Pinang).
 Many visitors visit nearby Penang Hill, which was once a favourite colonial retreat, is easily accessible and features temples, restaurants, souvenir stalls, an owl museum and a pitcher plant garden.
-There is actually a funicular railway which starts at Air Itam and takes you most of the way to the top.
-The highest point of the Penang Hill area is Bukit Bendera (‘flag hill’) at around 735m.
+There is actually a funicular railway which starts at Air Itam and takes you almost all of the way to the top.
+The highest point of the Penang Hill area is Bukit Bendera (‘flag / flagstaff hill’) at around 735m.

-Western Hill is about a mile along Summit Road but sees almost no visitors, however, because the summit has a private military radar station with radar domes on it.
+Western Hill is about 4 kilometres along Summit Road but sees almost no visitors, however, because since the 1960s the summit has a private military radar station with radar domes on it.
 You can get close to it but ‘bagging’ the summit is not currently possible.
 However, an exploration of the island’s highest forests is a great day out.

-In addition to approaching from the easy, touristy Penang Hill side, there is another route up (or down) which is the toughest trek on the island and is a real hike.
-It starts in the north of the island at Taman Rimba (Forest Park) at Teluk Bahang (the dam) – or you can use one of the alternative nearby starting points detailed below.
+In addition to approaching from the easy, touristy Penang Hill side, there is another route up (or down) which forms the toughest trek on the island and is a real hike.
+It starts in the north-west of the island at Taman Rimba (Forest Park) at Teluk Bahang (the dam) – or you can use one of the alternative nearby starting points detailed below.
 From Teluk Bahang to Penang Hill (Bukit Bendera) is over 11km in total and the trail is well marked with signs including distances to and from either end at each simple ‘Station’.
-It is therefore a significant hike, though, so set out early and allow a full day if you are doing a ‘traverse’.
+It is therefore a significant hike, though, so set out early and allow 6-8 hours if you are doing a ‘traverse’.
 This trail leads up Bukit Laksamana (‘Admiral Hill’) which at around 750m is the second-highest significant peak on the island, and the views to the coast are pleasant.

 |Getting there||Penang has an international airport making this one of the most accessible hikes described on Gunung Bagging.|